 First thing’s first — think of all the talented people in your life who could possibly help out with your wedding day needs.
 Who’s a great baker?
 Know a graphic designer?
 Or a photographer?
 A seamstress?
 Or someone who loves to craft?
 Make a list of your loved ones and their talents, and think of who would be stoked to help you on your big day.

-Getting your friends or family to help with your wedding doesn't take much.
+Getting your friends or family to help with your wedding doesn’t take much.
 Pro tip — just ASK!
-You might remember bride blogger Stephanie used this tactic when planning her wedding.
+One member of our bride community, Stephanie, used this tactic when planning her wedding.
 She actually posted a call for wedding help on Facebook, of all places, which was met with much excitement and offers from family and friends.
 You never know unless you ask, right?

 Things to Keep in Mind When Hiring Friends to Work Your Wedding